estuary/flow/examples/shopping/README.rst

 Each test is a sequence of ``ingest`` and ``verify`` steps, which will be executed in the order written.
 In this test, we are first ingesting documents for the users Jane and Jill.
 The second ``ingest`` step provides a new email address for Jane.
 The ``verify`` step includes both documents, and will fail if any of the properties do not match.

 We can run the tests using:

 .. code-block:: console

-    $ flowctl-admin build && flowctl-admin test
+    $ flowctl-go build && flowctl-go test

 Next Steps
 ~~~~~~~~~~